markmi/acpphint/README.md

   distinct compiling configurations: avoid dealing with the volume of stuff tied to the combinatorics.

-- Remove existing g++ examples as I disocvered that the kernel+world configuration measured was far from optimal for the FreeBSD activity (buildworld, buildkernel, building ports).
+- Remove existing g++ examples as I discovered that the kernel+world configuration measured was far from optimal for the FreeBSD activity (buildworld, buildkernel, building ports).
 Have the makefile.* 's for g++ use be